-EXCLUSION CHECKLIST
+Exclusion Checklist

-This checklist must be completed when asking the Head Teacher for consideration of possible Fixed Term Exclusion for an escalation of poor behaviour.
-Name of staff member completing the form: Date Form was comp oleted: Name(s) of alleged p erpetrator(s): Names of any other students involved: (Please state their involvement) Have statements been taken from members of staff?
+This checklist must be completed when asking the Headteacher to consider a possible Fixed Term Exclusion for an escalation of poor behaviour.

+Name of staff member completing the form:

+Date Form was completed:

+Name(s) of alleged perpetrator(s):

+Name(s) of any other students involved: (Please state their involvement)

 Yes No If no, why?

-Have witness statements been taken from all parties involved in the incident?
+No If no, why?

 Yes No If no, why?
-Have all viewpoints been considered?

 Yes No If no, why?

-Have alleged perpetrators given statements?
+Yes No lf no, why?

+Yes Yes Yes Yes No Yes No Yes No If no, why?
 Yes No If no, why?
-Are statements attached to this form?
 Yes No If no, why?
+Yes No If no, why?

 If alleged perpetrators have been sent home for safety reasons, when will their statements be taken?
 (If necessary, make arrangements for parents to bring them into a separate meeting the next day and leave the decision on sanction in abeyance until this has been done.)

+Date when interview will be held:

+Have any anomalies in Please explain

+perspectives b

+explored w parties? vith the var IOUS

+outcome of th lose

+explorations ?
-Date when interview will be held: 1 Have any anomalies in statements/perspectives been explored with the various parties?
-Please explain What is the outcome of those explorations?
-Background information on students must be taken in to account - the student's needs and any other circumstances (ie: SEND, Disadvantaged) Alleged perpetrat tor(s) Victim

-If student is SEND, then has SENCO been informed.
+Background information on students must be taken in to account - the student's needs and any other circumstances (ie: SEND, Disadvantaged) 5 Victim If student is SEND, then has SENCO been informed.
 Yes No Is the student being supported by any outside agencies?
-If so, have they been consulted?
-Yes No If no, why?
+If so, have they been consulted? lf no, why?
 Has Equality and Diversity been considered?
-Yes (state what the conside rations are) No What is the previous behaviour record like - positives and negatives?
-(Print off and present with statements) Is the behaviour log atta ached?
+Yes (state what the considerations are) No What is the previous behaviour record like - positives and negatives?
+(Print off and present with statements) Is the behaviour log attached?
 Number of days for FTE Have the parents/carers been informed?
-Yes (state how parents/care ers informed) No Has work been given to the student to complete over the FTE?
+Yes (state how parents/carers informed) No Has work been given to the student to complete over the FTE?
 Yes No Has admin been informed to send letter to parents and County?
 Yes No If the incident could potentially lead to a permanent exclusion, the fixed term letter must state: "in the first instance pending further enquiries."
-Yes - Statement is include ded in letter Not required Who is best person to lead the reintegration meeting?
-Name of person Date for reintegration Will there be any conditions for re-entry back into College?
-Yes Behaviour Contract Attend the Flexible Lear ning Zone Any other support needed?
+Yes - Statemen t is included in le tter Not required Who is best person to lead the reintegration meeting?
+Name of perso n 1 Date for reintegration Will there be any conditions for re-entry back into College?
+Behaviour Cont tract kible Learning Zor 1e Any other support needed?